tannercreque/tannercreque/README.md

 # Tanner Creque
 ## 👋 &nbsp;Good day!
 My name is Tanner!
 ### *A litte about me...*
 :computer: **Hobbies:** I have always been a computer enthusiast since I was very young.
-This enthusiasm has only gotten greater as I have gotten older. <br>
+This enthusiasm has only gotten greater as I have matured.<br>
 :bookmark_tabs: **Education:** I graduated from Flatiron School in the Software Engineering discipline. <br>
 :writing_hand: **Freetime learning:** The learning never stops!
 I have been learning some AI technologies, as well as new backend techs. <br>
 :red_car: I also am a self proclaimed car enthusiast.